Enantioselective Catalysis and Natural Product Synthesis

-Ortho-quinone methides are highly reactive synthetic intermediates which have only recently been used to a greater extent in organic chemistry.
-They are easily available from a variety of precursors and react as polarized, electronpoor 1-oxabutadienes mostly with electronrich [2π]-components in hetero-Diels-Alder reactions with inverse electron demand or with nucleophiles in conjugate addition reactions both with reconstitution of the aromatic π-system.
+Ortho-quinone methides A and the related ortho-quinone methide imines B are highly reactive synthetic intermediates which have only recently been used to a greater extent in organic chemistry.
+They are easily available from a variety of precursors and react as polarized, electronpoor 1‑oxabutadienes and 1-azabutadienes, respectively, with electronrich [2p]‑components in hetero-Diels-Alder reactions with inverse electron demand or with nucleophiles in conjugate addition reactions both with reconstitution of the aromatic p‑system.

 Natural Product Synthesis